 1. Open Meetings – The board will comply with all requirements of the Minnesota Open Meeting Law.
 All meetings of the board will be open except as permitted or required by state statute and court rulings.

-2.1 Notices of all meetings shall be posted at the District Office, sent to schools and forwarded to local media and included on district and school calendars posted on websites.
+2.1 Notices of all School Board meetings shall be posted at the District Office, forwarded to local media and included on district and school calendars posted on websites.

 2.2 If the time, date or location of a regular meeting is changed, or if a special meeting (other than an emergency meeting) is called, a notice of the meeting will be posted at the District Office at least three days before the date of the meeting.

 2.3 In addition to posting, notice of special meetings shall also be mailed or otherwise delivered to each person who has filed a written request for notice of special meetings with the school board.